Buddhism vs. Christianity

 Christianity:

 It’s like the difference between soda and water.
 Soda may taste sweet and feel satisfying in the moment, but over time it dehydrates and harms the body.
 Water, on the other hand, truly sustains and gives life.
-In the same way, indulging in the world’s offerings may temporarily distract or excite us, but only God quenches the soul’s deepest thirst.
+In the same way, indulging in the world’s offerings may temporarily excite or distract us, but only God quenches the soul’s deepest thirst.
 He is the living water—and in Him, indulgence leads not to destruction, but to life.

 Next